mknparreira/vc-payment-gateway/README.md

 ### Running Services with Docker

-To run specific services with Docker Compose, use the following commands:
+To running all services with Docker Compose, use the following commands:

 ```bash
 $ docker-compose build